Shapelab

 Yes, you can export your work in FBX, OBJ, GLB and STL and use them in other programs, such as Blender, Substance Painter, Unity, etc.

 While Shapelab may not be suitable for accurate retopology in its current form, it does offer several tools to modify the topology of your mesh.
-These include the Decimate tool, Voxel Remesh, Subdivide, and Regularize.
-Additionally, you can eliminate duplicate vertices using the Merge Vertices by Distance command, or alternatively, delete polygons altogether.
+Please visit our guide for more details on the current tools.